Raffinert/Raffinert.Spec/README.md

 ## Why Another Specification Library?

-The main goal was to create a simple replacement of [LINQKit](https://github.com/scottksmith95/LINQKit) library without any Entity Framework specific tweaks.
+The main goal was to create a simple replacement of [LINQKit](https://github.com/scottksmith95/LINQKit) library without any Entity Framework specific tweaks (see [comparison LinqKit vs Spec](https://github.com/Raffinert/Raffinert.Spec/tree/main/examples)).
 So treat the specification as an expression constructor.

 With Raffinert.Spec you can: